 - Japanese favorite edamame beans are easy to prepare, just steam some, sprinkle salt over and enjoy.

-- A hard boiled egg tossed together with some fresh greens, tomatoes, and a squeeze of lime and fresh-cracked pepper can be delicious and hearty.
+- A hard boiled egg tossed together with some

 - Roll up some thinly sliced lean protein turkey around vegetables, and dunk in a fresh spicy chilli dip that uses the capsinoids in the chili peppers to burn fat.2